coginterp/neurips2025/content/call-for-papers.md

 ## Style & Author Instructions

 Submissions should be formatted using the [NeurIPS 2025 latex template and formatting instructions](https://media.neurips.cc/Conferences/NeurIPS2025/Styles.zip).
+Filling out the submission checklist is not required.
 Papers must be submitted as a PDF file and there will be a strict upper limit of 4 pages for the main text, which should include all main results, figures, and tables.
 This page limit applies to both the initial and final camera-ready version.
 There is no page limit for the citations, and additional appendices for supplementary details are allowed, but reviewers are not expected to take the appendices into account.

 ## Camera-Ready Revisions